Ryan Reynolds, Rob McElhenney & Wrexham: Hollywood stars' ownership takeover explained

 "As Wrexham supporters, we would like to wish them the very best of luck in charge of our Football Club and look forward to what the future brings.”

-Both indeed hinted that the process of the duo taking over the club will be documented and turned into a film, with McElhenney stating in the video call with the fans in November: “We’re documenting it.
+Both actors hinted that the process of the duo taking over the club will be documented and turned into a film, with McElhenney stating in the video call with the fans in November: “We’re documenting it.
 We should be thinking about Wrexham the way Manchester United thinks about Manchester United.

 "Engage in the club and community.”